You know something is not well...

 And a more important signal of the problem is when multiple people end doing those "fixes" without previous agreement.
 Then you can almost be 100% sure it is a either a problem or a bad habit.

-Life is not easy for us the developers.
+Life is not easy for us developers.
 Please, don't make it harder by not listening to our better organization suggestions.
 After all, we're the ones that will be using all the resources most of the time.

 * ASP.NET Web Development Server does a great job, but in some scenarios like for example using additional MIME types or having weird Web Services, it just can't replace IIS.